-An adequate enforcement method, gas chromatography with nitrogen/ phosphorus detection (GC/NPD) method AG-575B, is available for the determination of residues of difenoconazole per se in/on plant commodities.
-An adequate enforcement method, liquid chromatography coupled with tandem mass spectrometry (LC/ MS/MS) method REM 147.07b, is available for the determination of residues of difenoconazole and CGA- 205375 in livestock commodities.
+An adequate enforcement method, gas chromatography/nitrogen-phosphorus detection (GC/NPD) method AG-575B, is available for the determination of residues of difenoconazole per se in/on plant commodities.
+An adequate enforcement method, liquid chromatography mass spectrometry (LC/ MS/MS) method REM 147.07b, is available for the determination of residues of difenoconazole and CGA-205375 in livestock commodities.
+Adequate confirmatory methods are also available.
+This is the first difenoconazole petition since the new livestock method (147.07b) was approved by the Agency and this new method has lower level of quantitation than the previous enforcement method.

 The methods may be requested from: Chief, Analytical Chemistry Branch, Environmental Science Center, 701 Mapes Rd., Ft.
-Meade, MD 20755-5350; telephone number: (410) 305-2905; email address:
+Meade, MD 20755-5350; telephone number: (410) 305-2905; email address: residuemethods@epa.gov.

-residue methods @epa.gov.